CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Key Use Cases**: Privilege management, enforcing least privilege, identifying excessive permissions, and reducing risk of insider threats in cloud environments.
    - **Relation to CNAPP**: CNAPP may incorporate or work alongside CIEM to ensure cloud-native security is aligned with user access controls and entitlements.

+### CMSP (Cloud Management and Security Platform)
+   - **Purpose:** Provides centralized management of security, compliance, and governance across cloud environments, often incorporating access controls, visibility, and automation.
+   - **Key Use Cases:** Cloud resource monitoring, access control management, compliance auditing, and risk mitigation in multi-cloud or hybrid environments.
+   - **Limitations:** Primarily focused on infrastructure and compliance, may not provide deep application-level or workload-specific security features.
+   - **Relation to CNAPP:** CNAPP focuses on securing cloud-native applications, while CMSP ensures broader security governance and compliance over the entire cloud environment.

 ### **CNSP (Cloud Native Security Platform)**
    - **Purpose**: An overarching term for platforms that provide security tailored to cloud-native applications, typically encompassing elements of CNAPP, CWPP, and CSPM.
    - **Use Cases**: Security and compliance for containerized applications, Kubernetes environments, and microservices architecture.